328: No Such Thing As A Romantic Lollipop

 So, if you tasted something really good, you'd always be in a good mood, and if you tasted something bad, you would always be in a bad mood.

-he kept the lolly inside did you say so you break the chocolate and the ice cream and then you chow down on a rock hard piece of candy candy?
+he kept the lolly inside did you say so you break through the chocolate then the ice cream then you chow down on a rock hard piece of candy.
+Oh, I did.

 Oh, cool.